WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Mariette Hartley, Kathleen Beller and Keir Dullea.

-Amy is a 20-year old art student who was just driving home from work one night when a man in a balaclava and shades sneaks up behind her seat, eerily saying "Soon."
-She screeches to a stop and flags someone to help her against the intruder, only to find no one in the car.
+Amy is a 20 year-old art student who was just driving home from work one night when she got an eerie encounter with a strange man in a balaclava and shades, spotting him through the rearview mirror sitting in the passenger seat creepily saying "Soon."
+As she screeches to a stop and flags someone to help her with the intruder, she find no one in the car.

-Soon, a series of stalkings begin clouding over Amy's life; psychiatrists point it all to her subconscious playing tricks, a manifestation of the guilt she's experiencing over the death of her father years ago.
-Amy believes them and decides to visit the place where it all started - A lonely cabin in the woods near a lake - not knowing the man in black might be around for real.
+This, much to her horror, wouldn't be the last she'll see the man, as she continues to spot him stalking her, haunting her days with his ominous warning.
+Her psychiatrist, Dr. Cliff Letterman, however, points out that this could all just be her subconscious playing tricks, a manifestation of the guilt she's experiencing over the recent death of her father.
+Believing them, Amy decides to visit the place where it all started - A lonely cabin in the woods near a lake - for closure, not knowing the man in black may drop by in the flesh...

 It occurred to me just now: How can you move around at night, wearing shades...?

-No Place To Hide plays nicely as a TV thriller wherein it is divided into two parts; the first concentrates on Amy being stalked and chased by the black hooded boogeyman, playing around the idea that she might be seeing it all in her head.
-By the time she reaches her cabin and something unfortunate happened, the film takes a complete turn and focuses on the guilty ones as they seemingly start getting stalked themselves.
+No Place To Hide (1981) plays nicely as a TV thriller wherein it is divided into two acts.
+The first concentrates on Amy being stalked and chased by the black hooded boogeyman, playing around the idea that she might just be tormented by a product of her trauma.
+By the time she reaches her cabin and something unfortunate happens, the film takes a complete turn and focuses on a few guilty figures as they seemingly start getting stalked themselves.

 Soon, Amy.
 Soon...

-Nevertheless, it's not the best thriller I've seen but No Place To Hide is a modest entry in a year full of chainsaw mutilations and masked psychos in love with their machetes.
-It plays the whole game safe (maybe too safe judging from this film's low bodycount) and it is that element that made me appreciate it more.
-Paranoia never looked so good on TV.
+While not the best slasher-adjacent thriller I've seen, No Place To Hide (1981) is still a modest chiller in a year full of chainsaw mutilations and masked psychos in love with their machetes.
+A paranoia fright flick never looked so good on TV.

 Bodycount: